Arthur Weigall

-Arthur Edward Pearse Brome Weigall (1880 – 3 January 1934) was an English Egyptologist, stage designer, journalist and author whose works span the whole range from histories of Ancient Egypt through historical biographies, guide-books, popular novels, screenplays and lyrics.
+Arthur Edward Pearse Brome Weigall (20 November 1880 – 2 January 1934) was an English Egyptologist, stage designer, journalist and author.
+His work ranges from histories of Ancient Egypt and historical biographies to guidebooks, popular novels and screenplays.

 Biography

 Arthur Weigall was born in the year in which his father, Major Arthur Archibald Denne Weigall, died on the North West Frontier of British India.
-The Weigall family were prominent in Victorian society as artists, marrying into the aristocracy; his cousins were Conservative politician Sir Archibald Weigall, 1st Baronet, Governor of South Australia from 1920 to 1922, and the cricketers Gerry and Louis Weigall.
+The Weigall family were prominent in Victorian society as artists, marrying into the aristocracy; his cousins were Conservative politician Sir Archibald Weigall, 1st Baronet, Governor of South Australia from 1920 to 1922, and the cricketers Gerry, Louis and Evelyn Weigall.
 As a young widow, his mother, the former Alice Henrietta Cowen, worked as a missionary in the inner-city slums of late-Victorian England.
 Arthur Weigall went from an unconventional home life in Salford to Wellington College, a school with strong establishment and military connections.
 He started work as an apprentice clerk in the City of London, but a youthful fascination with genealogy led him to the pharaohs of Ancient Egypt and so into Egyptology.
 A mysterious patroness encouraged him to apply for New College, Oxford.
 This was a mistake (Egyptology was not yet studied at Oxford) so before completing his admission tests he went on to Leipzig, hoping to learn German and then enrol in a German university.
 This didn't happen, and on his return to England Weigall found work with Egyptologist Flinders Petrie, first at University College London and then at Abydos in Egypt.

 Life with Petrie was notoriously harsh, and after a while Weigall went to work for Friedrich Wilhelm von Bissing, a German Egyptologist.
 In early 1905 Howard Carter was staying with Weigall at Saqqara when, after an incident with some French tourists, Carter was forced to resign his post as Chief Inspector of Antiquities for Upper Egypt.
 Suddenly, at the age of 25, Weigall was appointed to replace Carter at Luxor, responsible for protecting and managing the antiquities of a region that extended from Nag Hammadi to the border with Sudan.